A Japanese steakhouse in Louisiana owed nearly $115,000 after the Department of Labor found minimum wage, record-keeping and overtime violations…

 - Date of payment and the pay period covered by the payment

-There also may be additional requirements for specific industries.
+There also may be additional requirements to avoid FLSA record-keeping violations for specific industries.
 For example, if your employees are also paid tips, you need to track those tips, too, since employers are required to make up the difference when the base wage plus tips does not equal at least minimum wage.

 You are also required to keep the records for a specific period of time.
 Some need to be kept for three years and some for two.
 Specifically, the Department of Labor says: